i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   using the same tunnels, or put both encryption types in the LS2.
 - Threat model changes
 - Implementation details are not discussed here and are left to each project.
+- (Optimistic) Add extensions or hooks to support multicast